matrix-org/matrix-hookshot/docs/setup/jira.md

 ## Adding a webhook to a JIRA Instance

 This should be done for the JIRA instance you wish to bridge.
-The setup steps are the same for both On-Prem and Cloud.
+The setup steps vary for Cloud and Enterprise (on-premise).

+### Cloud

+See https://support.atlassian.com/jira-cloud-administration/docs/manage-webhooks/ for documentation on how to setup webhooks.

+Hookshot **requires** that you use a secret.
+Please copy the generated secret value to you config (seen below).

+### Enterprise

 You need to go to the `WebHooks` configuration page under Settings > System.
 Note that this may require administrative access to the JIRA instance.

 Next, add a webhook that points to `/` on the public webhooks address for hookshot.
-You should also include a secret value by appending `?secret=your-webhook-secret`.
+You must also include a secret value by appending `?secret=your-webhook-secret`.
 The secret value can be anything, but should be reasonably secure and should also be stored in the `config.yml` file.

-Ensure that you enable all the events that you wish to be bridged.
+For both, ensure that you enable all the events that you wish to be bridged.

 ## Configuration